Caldarie/flutter_tflite_audio/example/README.md

-# audio_processing_example
+# tflite_audio_example

-Demonstrates how to use the audio_processing plugin.
+Demonstrates how to use the tflite_audio plugin.

 ## Getting Started